B7Bprog/internet-radio-esp32/README.md

-### Add a file called 'secrets.h' in the root folder and inlide the following:
+### Add a file called 'secrets.h' in the root folder and include the following:

 ```javascript
 #define ACTUAL_SSID "your_wifi_ssid"